-With offices in Lexington, Louisville, Frankfort and Greenup, we counsel and represent commercial lenders throughout Kentucky and neighboring states, including community banks and credit unions, regional and national lending institutions, and private equity firms.
+With offices in Lexington, Louisville, Frankfort, Greenup and Ashland, we counsel and represent commercial lenders throughout Kentucky and neighboring states, including community banks and credit unions, regional and national lending institutions, and private equity firms.

 Business Loan Attorneys Representing Lending Institutions

 Our banking and finance law practice provides comprehensive services relating to underwriting secured and unsecured commercial loans:

 - Due diligence

 - Loan documentation and terms of credit facilities

 - Preparation of security instruments or guarantee agreements